iontodirel/find_devices/README.md

  # find_devices

 Audio device and serial ports search utility.
-Use this utility to search for audio devices and serial ports.
+Use this utility to find audio devices and serial ports.

-The functionally of this utility is focused for ham radio use, to help with integration and automation with Direwolf.
-But it can be useful as an one in all utility.
+The functionally of this utility is focused for ham radio use, to help with integration and automation with Direwolf, or other software.
+This utility can be useful as well as an one-in-all tool.

 `./find_devices -p -i all --audio.desc Texas --port.desc cp21`